Small Canadian designer in spotlight as Meghan Markle dons its coat

 The company is taking reorders on the coat, an external spokeswoman said by email.

-Line has since named the coat “Meghan,” company President and co-founder John Muscat said in a statement, adding it was one of her favorite pieces from the fashion label.
+Line has since named the coat “Meghan,” company President and co-founder John Muscat said in a statement, adding it was one of her favourite pieces from the fashion label.

 coat to mark this very special occasion,” Muscat said.
 “We are elated for Meghan and wish her a lifetime of happiness with Prince Harry.”